libreeng/BD-SAP/FSMExtension/DESIGN.md

       - While the API itself is not protected, the Onsight Connect application will still require all participants to enter their credentials before the call can proceed.
-  2) *GET /api/vi/fsm/connections*: takes a set of FSM account details AND an FSM Activity, returning a list of */api/v1/fsm/connection* URLs corresponding to the Activity's assigned responsibles and contact.
+  2) *GET /api/vi/fsm/connections*: takes a set of FSM account details AND an FSM Activity, returning a list of */api/v1/fsm/connection* URLs corresponding to the Activity's assigned responsibles and contact, or FSM Activity details.
+      - This API will return Activity Details for Workspace integration if "fromEmail" is not specified in the request.
       - This API is used exclusively by the FSM web frontend and as such can be restricted to authenticated users only.
       - This API requires a JWT Bearer token which can be obtained by initiaing an authentication flow via */auth/provider*.
         - If the customer is configured to use a 3rd-party OpenID Connect provider, this will redirect the end-user to